-Reminder of the UN Sustainable Development Goal Target #16.2 Among the 17 Sustainable Development Goals, the 19 Days Campaign promotes and supports the urgent realization of SDG Target #16.2 described below.
-Given the Corona Virus pandemic, this Target has become a very challenging prospect to be reached by 2030.
+Reminder of the UN Sustainable Development Goal Target #16.2

+Among the 17 Sustainable Development Goals, the 19 Days Campaign promotes and supports the urgent realization of SDG Target #16.2 described on page 4.
+These Target have become a very challenging prospect to be reached by 2030.
 For that reason WWSF wishes to propose to its coalition member organizations and civil society in general to introduce, wherever possible, the SDG Target #16.2.

-#16.2: End abuse, exploitation, trafficking, and all forms of violence against and torture of children "Research shows that "abuse and maltreatment can lead to life-long physical and mental health problems, lower educational achievement, and can even affect a child's brain development.
+#16.2: End abuse, exploitation, trafficking, and all forms of violence against and torture of children life-long physical and mental health problems, lower educational achievement, and can even affect a child's brain development.
 Victims of violence are more likely to become future perpetrators, feeding a cycle that consumes lives."
-In addition, there are large economic effects.
-Countries that do not address issues of violence against children end up losing significant amounts of money.
-Physical, psychological, and sexual violence against children can cost governments up to US \$7 trillion a year."
-1 Other relevant SDG Targets for the 19 Days Campaign include: